Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Parent
      - In COUNTER Item Reports the parent is the publication an item is part of.
 For a journal article, the parent is the journal, and for a book chapter it is the book.
      -

+   * - Patent
+     - A patent document representing an exclusive right granted for an invention, which is a product or process that provides (in general) a new way of doing something, or offers a new technical solution to a problem.
+Typically associated with a patent number.

+       A COUNTER Data_Type.
+     -

    * - Paywall